Mash and Mallow

 The foundation of any Old Fashioned is the whiskey, and for this version, you want one that complements the s’mores theme.
 Our Mash & Mallow S’mores Whiskey is the perfect choice, as it’s already infused with the rich flavors of toasted marshmallow, chocolate, and graham cracker.
 It does the heavy lifting for you, creating a smooth and flavorful base.
 To round out the cocktail, you’ll also need bitters.
 A few dashes of chocolate or orange bitters will add depth and complexity, balancing the sweetness of the whiskey and syrup.
 Don’t forget to have some large ice cubes ready—they melt slower and keep your drink from getting watered down.

-For the Homemade Graham Cracker Syrup
+The Star of the Show: Homemade Graham Cracker Simple Syrup

 Next up is the homemade graham cracker syrup.
 While it might sound complicated, it’s surprisingly simple to make and adds an authentic, cozy flavor that you just can’t get from a store-bought version.
 You’ll need water, brown sugar, a bit of honey, a cinnamon stick, and a few crushed graham crackers.
 Simmering these ingredients together creates a rich, spiced syrup that tastes exactly like its namesake.
 This element is what truly ties the cocktail together, infusing every sip with that classic graham cracker taste.
 Making a batch ahead of time is a great idea, so it’s cooled and ready to go whenever you’re in the mood for a cocktail.

-The Perfect Toasted Marshmallow Garnish
+Finishing Touches: The Toasted Marshmallow Garnish

 The final touch is what makes this drink a true s’mores experience: the toasted marshmallow garnish.
 This isn’t just for looks; the aroma and slightly smoky flavor of the torched marshmallow complete the sensory experience.
 All you need are a few large marshmallows and a kitchen torch.
 If you don’t have a torch, you can carefully toast them over a gas stove flame or even under your oven’s broiler—just be sure to watch them closely!
 For an extra flourish, you can also create a crushed graham cracker rim on your glass before you start building the drink.
 It adds a nice texture and another layer of flavor.